jlpteaching/comparch/syllabus.md

 (Note: I'm trying something new with Canvas here... hopefully it works out.)

+### Perusall (201A Only)

-**ECS 201A**: Instead of quizzes you will write paper reviews.
+Instead of quizzes you will read papers and collaboratively discuss them.

-You will have a two day grace period to update or turn in the review with a 20% penalty.
+*Paper reviews are due **before discussion*** and there is no grace period.

 ### Tests

 There will be two tests this quarter which together count for 35% of your grade.
 There will be a test after the [processor architecture]({{"/modules/processor architecture/index/" | relative_url}}) module and a final after the [memory architecture]({{"/modules/memory architecture/index/" | relative_url}}), and [parallel architecture]({{"/modules/parallel architecture/index/" | relative_url}}) modules.

-The tests will be administered *in person* (unless things change...).
+The tests will be administered *in person*.

 ## Textbooks